 To bewilder you even further, there is a lot of misinformation you should be aware of circulating around the insurance industry.

 Finding the right coverage for your lifestyle as well as your budget is as easy as contacting a knowledgeable agent who can explain auto insurance and answer your questions.
 Here at YourPolicy, licensed agents can guide you through the process and find the right coverage for your lifestyle, all while saving you time and money.

-In the meantime, here are some insurance myths that you should be aware of when searching for an auto insurance policy.
+In the meantime, here are nine insurance myths that you should be aware of when searching for an auto insurance policy.

 Common Insurance Myths and the Truth Behind Them

 Myth – Buying Insurance at Specific Times of Year Can Save You Money

 There is not a “best” month or season to purchase car insurance.
 If you don’t currently have car insurance, the best time to purchase coverage is now.
 Insurance history is one of the most significant contributors to what you’ll pay for insurance, so buy a policy as soon as you’re ready to get on the road.
 Your insurance premium is completely unaffected by when you choose to buy.